Buckie: Industry

-Once a thriving fishing and shipbuilding port, these industries have declined.
+Although Buckie was once a thriving fishing and shipbuilding port, these industries have declined.
 Though Peterhead and Aberdeen are now more often associated with the fishing industry in northeast Scotland, in 1913 Buckie had the largest steam drifter fleet in Scotland.
 Food processing remains important, with large fish factories and smoke houses found around the harbour.
 Buckie can properly be regarded as one of the main points of origin of the modern Scottish shellfish industry.
-A Mancunian, Charles Eckersley, who moved to Buckie in the 1950s and started trading as a fish merchant, noticed that many of the varieties of shellfish that were regarded as economically useless by Buckie fishing vessels (prawns, scallops etc.) were in fact the same species that he had enjoyed whilst completing his National Service in Palestine.
-He seized the opportunity to exploit this gap in the market and he built a thriving processing and packing business, which eventually expanded to include factories as far afield as Barcelona and Alicante in Spain.
+A Mancunian, Charles Eckersley, who moved to Buckie in the 1950s and started trading as a fish merchant, noticed that shellfish such as prawns and scallops were regarded as economically useless by Buckie fishing vessels but were the same species that he had enjoyed whilst completing his National Service in Palestine.
+He seized the opportunity to exploit this gap in the market and he built a thriving processing and packing business.

 The Buckie Shipyard now repairs and refits RNLI lifeboats for much of the United Kingdom and operates service contracts for various other clients including the MoD as well as building new vessels but boatbuilding was a major industry in the town for decades.
-Until recent years there were three quite separate boatyards building traditional wooden clinker fishing vessels.
-Leaving Cluny Square and heading down North High Street, also locally known as the Bowling Green Brae, the view of the sea would have been interrupted by a huge grey corrugated iron shed.
-This was Thomsons and vessels were launched directly into the Moray Firth from a slipway.
-Heading east to Cluny Harbour it would have been impossible to miss Herd and Mackenzie on the fourth or lifeboat basin of the harbour.
+Until recent years there were three separate boatyards building traditional wooden clinker fishing vessels.
+Heading down North High Street, the view of the sea would have been interrupted by a huge grey corrugated iron shed.
+This was Thomsons, from which vessels were launched directly into the Moray Firth from a slipway.
+Heading east to Cluny Harbour was Herd and Mackenzie on the fourth or lifeboat basin of the harbour.
 Directly behind their large sheds and across Blantyre Terrace was Jones with their private harbour into which they launched their vessels.
 Thomsons is gone but the premises of Herd and McKenzie and Jones are part of the modern day Buckie Shipyard.
 It was Herd and McKenzie, a firm with its roots in Dunbartonshire from where Messrs Herd and Mackenzie sortied north, which built and launched the training schooner Captain Scott in 1972.
 At the time of its launch, this vessel was the largest of its type in the world.
 In earlier years, there were further boat construction operations dotted along the shoreline from The Yardie to Ianstown and on to Portessie but these had mostly been amalgamated into the three main firms or had gone out of business by the interwar period.